 Classroom assessment includes a variety of approaches that can be used to evaluate learning and learning processes.
+These include minute papers, case studies and hypothetical situations, and simulations.

-- Classroom assessments are formative in nature and thus are used to make immediate changes to teaching and learning strategies.
-This is a "just-in-time" form of assessment that leads to immediate change if needed. - They can occur at multiple times throughout a class and results can be used to improve course content, methods of teaching, and, ultimately, student learning.
+- Classroom assessments are formative in nature and are used to make changes to teaching and learning strategies while a course is being taught.
+This is a "justin-time" form of assessment that leads to immediate change if needed. - They can occur at multiple times throughout a class and results can be used to improve course content, methods of teaching, and ultimately, student learning.